HolographiX

 Coarse models: v3 coarse is pluggable (--coarse-model downsample|latent_lowfreq|ae_latent). latent_lowfreq keeps only low-frequency DCT/STFT coefficients; ae_latent loads optional tiny weights from .npz if present.

-Uncertainty output: decode with --write-uncertainty to produce *_confidence.png (images) or *_confidence.npy (audio) where 1.0 = fully observed.
+Uncertainty output: decode with --write-uncertainty to produce *_confidence.png (images) or *_confidence.npy (audio) where 1.0 means fully observed.

 Chunk priority: encoders write per-chunk scores and manifest.json ordering.
 Use --prefer-gain for best-K decode, and mesh sender priority flags to transmit high-gain chunks first.